Columbia Fireflies Game Notes at Augusta

 - Columbia Fireflies Game Notes at Augusta - Columbia Fireflies

-- Mudcats Allow Franchise Record 23 Hits in 17-5 Loss - Carolina Mudcats

-- Kannapolis Stumbles in Seventh Inning, Fall to Woodpeckers 9-1 Tuesday - Kannapolis Cannon Ballers
+- Ninth Inning Struggles Lead to 5-3 Loss on Wednesday - Kannapolis Cannon Ballers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.